veereshkatageri/doc-as-code/user_guide/source/introduction.rst

     Docs as Code
       Documentation as Code (Docs as Code) refers to a philosophy that the documentation will be \
-      written with the same tools as code
+      written with the same tools user for developing the code.

 Terminology
 ===========

-Before understanding how doc as code works, it is required to become familiar with the \
+Before understanding how doc-as-code works, it is required to become familiar with the \
 following terms

 - **reStructuredText** [1]_ (RST, ReST, or reST) is a file format for textual data used primarily \